buckelieg/jdbc-fn/README.md

 ```java
   db.script(new File("path/to/script.sql")).timeout(60).execute();
 ```
+Script:
-Script can contain single- and multiline comments.
+<br/>Can contain single- and multiline comments.
 <br/>Each statement must be separated by a semicolon (";").
-<br/>Script execution results ignored and not handled after all.
+<br/>Execution results ignored and not handled after all.
+<br/>Support named parameters

-Note that scripts support named parameters and JDBC-like procedure call statements.
+<br/>Support escaped syntax, so it is possible to include JDBC-like procedure call statements.

 ### Transactions
 There are a couple of methods provides transaction support.